microsoft/vscode-wiki/Issue-Tracking.md

 - Review feature requests with many reactions.
 Issues we plan to work on during an iteration are assigned to the current milestone.

-## Filing bugs as development team member
+## Filing bugs as a development team member
 When team members files a bug they perform steps of the inbox tracker for the issue they filed.
 Therefore bugs filed by the development team do not need to be triaged by the inbox tracker.

 ## Verification